 Fortunately, some medical centers and hospices offer massage therapy as part of their integrative medicine programs.
 And your doctor may know of massage therapists with specialized training and experience in techniques that can help your health condition or complaint.

 Unfortunately, you may find it difficult to locate a massage therapist with experience related to your medical needs.
 Although some massage therapists specialize in working with people at the end-of-life, or those dealing with advanced cancer or other serious illness, these specialized therapists are rare.
 For instance, less than 1% of massage therapists specializing in massages for those receiving hospice or palliative care.

-If you need help finding a massage therapist, you can use the provider search tool on the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) website.
-You can search for certified therapists based on geographic location and modality (technique or style), including the following modalities:
+If you need help finding a massage therapist, you can use the provider search tool on the website for the American Massage Therapy Association.

 Before you choose a therapist, ask about the following:

 - Philosophy of care.

 - Years in practice.

 - Specialty areas, including experience with your particular condition(s).

 - If the therapist belongs to professional organizations, and if so, which ones.

 You should look for a massage therapist who has at least 500 hours of training from a reputable, accredited school.
 (You can find out if a school is accredited by contacting the school directly.)